BDC Hamburger Icon

 The importance of employee compensation

-“A good compensation package is a part of why an employee will decide to join or stay in a business,” Jarry said.
-“Thus, combining a good corporate culture, strategic vision and right compensation package will be fundamental.”
+“A good compensation package is a part of why an employee will decide to join or stay at a business,” Jarry said.
+“Combining a good corporate culture, strategic vision, and the right compensation package will be fundamental.”

 According to the Bureau of Labor Statistics, wages and salaries comprise 69 percent of total employee compensation, while benefits account for 31 percent.